Court rulings tip Egypt's transition into turmoil

 "The ruling regarding parliament includes the dissolution of the lower house of parliament in its entirety," the head of the constitutional court, Farouk Soltan, told Reuters.

-A new vote will have to be called by the executive powers, said Soltan, who was appointed by Mubarak.
+A new election will have to be called by the executive powers, he said.

 'A COMPLETE COUP'